 I hope everyone had a fun, & filling, Thanksgiving as well as a fruitful Black Friday, because I sure as hell did.
 At the end of the day I somehow was able to simply go into a store and buy a Deluxe/Black Wii U, as well as some games, and I sure had some fun with it with some friends last night.
 But enough holiday talk, back to Mecha Month.
-Part 1 of this "Twelve Animes" list featured mostly titles that were either real robots or at least were super robots that handled themselves more like real robots.
-Well Part 2 is kind of the opposite, since most of what's here are super robots, so what other mechs would I try to bring over to North America?
+Part 1 of this "Twelve Anime" list featured mostly titles that were either real robots or at least were super robots that handled themselves more like real robots.
+Well, Part 2 is kind of the opposite, since most of what's here are super robots, so what other mechs would I try to bring over to North America?

 Sengoku Majin GoShogun & Time Stranger

 Starting off the supers is a neat reverse example of what Dancougar was, i.e. North America got one portion of the franchise, but this time we got the latter part, at least in an uncut form.
-The original GoShogun aired in Japan back in 1981 and was essentially a parody of mech anime of the time, with a crew of heroes who seemed to be more interested in simply talking to each other than taking their enemy seriously, a group of villains whose goals were sometimes outright ridiculous (Kernagurl's goal was to open a fast-food restaurant chain, supposedly), and scenes that were meant to poke fun at other mech anime; one scene apparently involved the GoShogun crew finding a robot that looked like the RX-78 Gundam from the original Mobile Suit Gundam.
-Apparently GoShogun itself then gave the robot sentience, followed by the robot killing itself after remembering the horrors of war.
+The original GoShogun aired in Japan back in 1981 and was essentially a parody of mech anime of the time, with a crew of heroes who seemed to be more interested in simply talking to each other than taking their enemy seriously, a group of villains whose goals were sometimes outright ridiculous (Kernagurl's goal was to open a fast-food restaurant chain, supposedly), and scenes that were meant to poke fun at other mech anime.
+One scene apparently involved the GoShogun crew finding a robot that looked like the RX-78 Gundam from the original Mobile Suit Gundam.
+Apparently GoShogun itself then gives the robot sentience, followed by the robot killing itself after remembering the horrors of war.
 Even though it was mixed together with Srungle to make Macron-1 here in North America I'm sure the joking nature of the original show was lost.

-And then there's the 1985 movie sequel, GoShogun: The Time Étranger, which takes place 50 or so years later and is absolutely serious & dark-natured, plus the GoShogun is nowhere to be found outside of flashbacks.
+And then there's the 1985 movie sequel, GoShogun: The Time Étranger, which takes place 50 or so years later and is absolutely serious & dark-natured, plus the GoShogun is nowhere to be found, outside of flashbacks.
 Manga Entertainment originally released it on sub-only VHS in the 90s, and then CPM gave it a DVD release in 2003, complete with a brand-new New York-produced English dub, simply calling it Time Stranger.
 If Justin Sevakis is any indication there are people who are really curious about watching the original 26-episode TV series after watching the movie, and I'd release the entire show, with the dual-audio movie, in one boxset.

 GR -Giant Robo-

-This title first appeared in my list of animes I'd love to review but can't at the moment, and it's kind of sad to see that a relatively recent remake (it debuted in 2007) has been ignored, partially because it's not related to a well-loved title of the same name.
+This title first appeared in my list of anime I'd love to review but can't at the moment, and it's kind of sad to see that a relatively recent remake (it debuted in 2007) has been ignored, partially because it's not related to a well-loved title of the same name.
 The Giant Robo OVA is a fun ride of an anime to watch, and I'm sure that the recent Blu-Ray release looks amazing, but at the same time I am really interested in seeing something more in line with what Mitsuteru Yokoyama created.
 That's what GR -Giant Robo- was meant to do, especially since it was created to celebrate the 40th Anniversary of Giant Robo's creation.
-It's annoying to see, honestly, any sort of recent anime go by unnoticed and uncared about, and that's honestly a big part of the idea behind what I'd license in general: The stuff that deserves a fair shot, or a fair second try.
-Even though the Robo OVA is a popular title I'd likely just stick with a sub-only boxset when it comes to GR.
+It's annoying to see, honestly, any sort of recent anime go by unnoticed and uncared about, and that's honestly a big part of the idea behind what I'd license in general: The stuff that deserves a fair shot, or at least a fair second try.
+Even though the Giant Robo OVA is a popular title, I'd likely just stick with a sub-only boxset when it comes to GR.

 Really, there's no way I could go after SPT Layzner and not give it's fellow Sunrise Classic Action never-was a chance.
-Much like Layzner Gorg was fully subtitled as well during it's time with Bandai, this time by Dave Flemming, and there's a chance that Flemming himself still has the translation with him.
+Much like Layzner, Giant Gorg was (allegedly) fully subtitled as well during it's time with Bandai, this time by Dave Flemming, and there's a chance that Flemming himself still has the translation with him.
 With a fun, grand adventure style to it, plus a little bit of Tetsujin 28th & 60s Batman mixed in, Giant Gorg would be a title I'd be willing to risk losing slightly less money on.
 Much like with Layzner I'd pay Flemming what he was owed if he wasn't paid by Bandai and then release the show sub-only, probably in one, 26-episode set.

 [4/2015 UPDATE: Leave it to Discotek to surprise people with the impossible, because they will be doing what I mentioned here by giving it a complete sub-only collection release later this year!]